CaylinDewey/cross-over-capsule-102/README.md

 - [Google Fonts](https://fonts.google.com/) was used to imports fonts to the website
 - [Git](https://git-scm.com/) was used for version control
 - [Github](https://github.com/) was used to save and store files
+- [Canva](https://canva.com) was used to generate the Cross-over Capsule icon
 - [Font Awesome](https://fontawesome.com/v4/icons/) was used for all icons
 - [Favicon](https://favicon.io/favicon-converter/) was used to create the favicon
 - [Am I Responsive](https://ui.dev/amiresponsive) was used for the image of the range of devices